-The Medicare Summary Notice (MSN) is a form those with Traditional Medicare get in the mail every 3 months; this form shows all Part A and Part B services or supplies billed to Medicare in the last 3 months.
-It also shows what Medicare’s payment and the maximum amount you may owe the provider.
+The Medicare Summary Notice (MSN) is a form beneficiaries get in the mail every 3 months; this form shows all Part A and Part B services or supplies billed to Medicare in the last 3 months.
+It also shows what Medicare’s payment and the amount you may owe the provider.

-If you notice a service falsely put on your statement report Medicare fraud, waste or abuse.
+If you notice a service falsely put on your statement you can report Medicare fraud, waste, or abuse.
 Looking over the documents Medicare sends you is very important.

 You can even get your MSN online; sign up to receive eMSNs and get monthly emails that link you to your claim details.
 With this, you get the most up to date information and no waiting 3 months for a letter.

 Medicare is trying to make it simple for beneficiaries; there are many tools that can help you complete any form or document all on your own.
 Although, if you find that you need help with your claim, don’t hesitate to contact someone.